SAP-samples/abap-cheat-sheets/08_EML_ABAP_for_RAP.md

         provided or self-implemented by developers in an ABAP behavior implementation
-    -   Unmanaged RAP BOs are, for example, relevant for brownfield scenarios, i. e. in scenarios in which business logic is already available and should be embedded in the RAP world.
+    -   Unmanaged RAP BOs are, for example, relevant for brownfield scenarios, i. e. in scenarios in which transactional buffers and application logic is already available and should be embedded in the RAP world.
+Note that it is possible to have a managed RAP BO with unamanged parts, e.g. unamanged save or additional save.
+Find more information [here](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbdl_rap_bo.htm).
 -   ABAP behavior implementation in an ABAP behavior pool (ABP)
     -   An [ABAP behavior
         pool](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbehavior_pool_glosry.htm "Glossary Entry")